 – Jaguar’s logo is a textbook example of how an animal’s traits and qualities can be used to represent brand values.
 The pouncing jaguar in the logo conveys grace, swiftness, and power that their cars imbibe.
 The company quotes- “Designed to meet the automaker’s core values, the Jaguar logo was meant to symbolize “grace, elegance, performance, power, and the ambition to leap forward.”

 – The swan, has long been associated with royalty, elegance, and beauty.
 The Austrian crystal maker’s logo makes excellent use of the bird to carry a sense of sophistication, taste, and class.
-What better to portray premium jewelry!
+What better to portray premium jewelry?

 7. Penguin Publications

-– Penguin Publications, for decades, have brought high-quality books with classic designs to the market at a reasonable price.
+– Penguin Publications, for decades, has brought high-quality books with classic designs to the market at a reasonable price.
 The jolly and welcoming bird representing them has been treasured by generations of readers, both young and old.
 The black and white penguin and the elliptical accent of orange in the background hold special meaning because orange prompts feelings of pleasantness, liveliness, and fun.
 Those sentiments get associated with the brand.

 – Lacoste is one of the most vastly familiar apparel brands in the world.
 As history suggests, its logo was inspired by an occasion when founder Rene Lacoste saw and was taken by an alligator’s lifeless skin on somebody’s briefcase.
 The fearsome alligator continues to brand the celebrated tennis shirts that are worn around the world.